tdegeus/GooseFEM/docs/examples/statics_linear.rst

    :language: cpp
    :lines: 94-104

-We now prescribe the displacement of the Prescribed degrees-of-freedom directly of "disp" and compute the residual force.
+We now prescribe the displacement of the Prescribed degrees-of-freedom directly in the nodal displacements "disp" and compute the residual force.
 This is follows by partitioning and solving, all done internally in the "MatrixPartitioned" class.

 Post-process
 ============